-associate principal second violin
+associate principal violin II

 Sarah Thornblade, who first joined the Los Angeles Chamber Orchestra in 1999, is the Orchestra’s associate principal second violin.
 The Los Angeles Times describes her playing as “rapturously winning” and the Santa Barbara News writes that she is a “marvelously versatile violinist.”

 Sarah is a member of the Eclipse Quartet, an ensemble dedicated to performing 20th century and contemporary music.
 Eclipse is a visiting artist at Mills College.
 Recent premiers by the quartet include works by Peter Garland, Chico Mello, Stephen Cohn and Zeena Parkins.
 The quartet is the recent recipient of an Aaron Copland Fund recording grant and has recorded for Tzadik, New World and Bridge records.

 Sarah is a former member of the Denali Quartet and a former founding member of the Arianna String Quartet, which has been a grand prize winner at the Fischoff National, Coleman and Carmel chamber music competitions.
 She has also performed with Camerata Pacifica, Jacaranda Music and Auros Group for New Music (Boston).
 Sarah has performed throughout the country and abroad at festivals including the Tanglewood and Spoleto music festivals; the Look & Listen and Oregon Bach festivals; and the Norfolk, Steamboat Springs, Banff and Portland chamber music festivals.
 She has collaborated with artists such as Gilbert Kalish, Jeffery Kahane, Andres Cardenes, Randall Hodgkinson and Warren Jones.